 particle is located at a variable distance in the gravitational

-the Sun, the acceleration given to the Sun must always be equal
+field of the Sun, the acceleration given to the Sun must always

-the acceleration that must be applied to the Sun in order to
+calculate the acceleration that must be applied to the Sun in

-of equivalence.
-The interesting point is that nobody can
+interesting point is that nobody can disagree about the correct

-the correct

-trajectory of the moving particle since all
+trajectory of the moving particle since all particles (including

 photons) must travel in a straight line in the absence of

-2A and 2B) are undistinguishable and must lead to
+2A and 2B) are undistinguishable and must lead to identical

 results.
 Whatever the result is, let us calculate the relative

-produced between the particle and the Sun assuming the
+deflection produced between the particle and the Sun assuming

-3, a moving photon travels from left to right at a constant
+figure 3, a moving photon travels from left to right at a

-will be simplified here because we know that the angle of
+mathematics will be simplified here because we know that the angle

 position of the particle in the direction x.